formsend/nano/README.md

 To use the API you do **not** need an API key.

 Your IP Address is your API key.
+Don't abuse it.

 ---